ziyue1118/leetcode/README.md

 Given a binary tree, find its maximum depth.
 The maximum depth is the number of nodes along the longest path from the root node down to the farthest leaf node.

+3.Same Tree

+Given two binary trees, write a function to check if they are equal or not.
+Two binary trees are considered equal if they are structurally identical and the nodes have the same value.